MusaAli-786/MusaAli-786/README.md

 > IT Infrastructure & Cloud | Ontario, Canada

-I'm an electrician (309A) transitioning into IT infrastructure and cloud, building hands-on skills through homelabs, certifications, and real projects.
+I'm a previous electrician (309A) transitioning into IT infrastructure and cloud, building hands-on skills through homelabs, certifications, and real projects.

 ---